Ayehu/custom-activities/HyperV/HyperVVLan/README.md

 **Host Name** - Specifies the Url or Ip address of Hyper-V server.

-User Name - Specifies the username of windows account on Hyper-V server with permission to run powershell command.
+**User Name** - Specifies the username of windows account on Hyper-V server with permission to run powershell command.

-Password - Specifies the password of windows account.
+**Password** - Specifies the password of windows account.

-VM Name - Specifies the name of virtual machine which contains the target virtual network adapter.
+**VM Name** - Specifies the name of virtual machine which contains the target virtual network adapter.

-VLanMode - Specifies the traffic mode of virtual network adapter: Access, Trunk, Private VLAN (isolated, community, or promiscuous), and untagged.
+**VLanMode** - Specifies the traffic mode of virtual network adapter: Access, Trunk, Private VLAN (isolated, community, or promiscuous), and untagged.

-Primary VlanId - Specifies the primary virtual LAN identifier for a virtual network adapter in Community, Isolated, or Promiscuous mode.
+**Primary VlanId** - Specifies the primary virtual LAN identifier for a virtual network adapter in Community, Isolated, or Promiscuous mode.

-Vlan Id List - Specifies a list of virtual LANs allowed on a virtual machine network adapter.
+**Vlan Id List** - Specifies a list of virtual LANs allowed on a virtual machine network adapter.

-VlanId 2 - Specifies the secondary virtual LAN identifier for a virtual network adapter in Community or Isolated mode.
+**VlanId 2** - Specifies the secondary virtual LAN identifier for a virtual network adapter in Community or Isolated mode.

-Vlan IdList 2- Specifies a list of private virtual LAN secondary virtual LANs on a virtual machine network adapter
+**Vlan IdList 2**- Specifies a list of private virtual LAN secondary virtual LANs on a virtual machine network adapter

 ### Powershell command document reference.